-The Corporation manages its common shares and stock options as capital, the balance of which is \$52,614,811 at December 31, 2021 (2020 - \$28,823,406).
-The Corporation's objectives when managing capital are to safeguard the Corporation's ability to continue as a going-concern in order to pursue the exploration of its mineral properties and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.
+The Corporation manages its common shares and stock options as capital, the balance of which is \$59,388,714 at December 31, 2022 (2021 - \$52,614,811).
+The Corporation's objectives when managing capital are to safeguard the Corporation's ability to continue as a going concern in order to pursue the exploration of its mineral properties and to maintain a flexible capital structure that optimizes the costs of capital at an acceptable risk.